 Mooring Buoy Status

-There is a buoy off the port side, aft, near the cabin area (June 2020).
-The mooring is about 20′ off the Sandusky’s port side, aft, and a small line guides divers to the rail.
-Mooring is available from mid-May to September, the moorings make for easier location, safer diving and protect shipwrecks from damage from anchors and hooks.
-A new, taller, lighted buoy is present in 2018, under Coast Guard permit.
-Please help us by untangling the tagline if it gets caught up in the buoy counterweight.
+The mooring is about 20′ off the port side aft, and a small line guides divers to the rail.
+Mooring is available from late-May to mid-September, the moorings make for easier location, safer diving and protect shipwrecks from damage from anchors and hooks.